 How Trees Clean The Air

 From helping to clean our water to providing food and shelter, relieving our stress, and promoting jobs, the benefits of trees to people and the environment are well documented.
-In addition to releasing clean oxygen for us to breathe, trees play a critical role in removing air pollutants and greenhouse gases from atmosphere.
+In addition to releasing clean oxygen for us to breathe, trees play a critical role in improving air quality by removing air pollutants and greenhouse gases from the atmosphere.
 In the contiguous United States alone, urban trees remove an estimated 711,000 metric tons of air pollution every year.

 For many communities around the world, poor air quality is a critical issue that negatively impacts human health, damages landscapes and ecosystems, reduces visibility, and more.
 Air pollution in the form of particulate matter is linked to a range of human health conditions including bronchitic symptoms, increased risk for glaucoma, heart attacks, changes in vascular function, autism, high blood pressure, cognitive development problems in children, heart failure, and increased mortality.